This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 If any of the above is true, then you are in the right place.
 Overall, I’ve had a positive experience with Drunk Elephant’s skincare products.
 That being said, there are some products that are more worth the hype than others.

 Just like my other brand reviews, each product review is based on my personal testing experience and my deep dive into the ingredient list.
 I’ll be sharing my experience with each product, who I think would like the product, and if I think it is worth the hype.

 Disclaimer: I have purchased some of these products myself, but I also received a pr mailing for testing purposes.
 Also, this post contains affiliate links.
 Should you make a purchase, I will make a small commission.
 Don’t worry there is no added cost to you.

 About The Brand

-All of the products from the brand are free of essential oils, fragrance/dyes, silicones, SLS, chemical sunscreens and drying alcohols.
+All of the products from the brand are free of essential oils, fragrances/dyes, silicones, SLS, chemical sunscreens, and drying alcohols.